FREQUENTLY ASKED QUESTIONS

 Question 17: Is partnering with another nonprofit key to receiving funding?

-Answer: No. Obviously partnering could be helpful, but it is not a “key” to receiving funding.
+Answer: No. Partnering could be helpful, but it is not a “key” to receiving funding.

-Question 18: What is the time frame for grants to be awarded?
+Question 18: What is the grant award time frame?

 Answer: Grants will be awarded on a rolling basis until Federal funding is no longer available.